m-hiroshi/random_stuff/README.md

 # Random Stuff

-As the name suggest, this is a repo for random stuff like implementations of algorithms that I come across and find interesting or impromptu toy projects or just stuff I don't know where else to put.
+As the name suggests, this is a repo for random stuff like implementations of algorithms that I come across and find interesting or impromptu toy projects or just stuff I don't know where else to put.